 About the report

-This document reports change in the Gawler Bioregion for the Australian Collaborative Rangeland Information System (ACRIS).
-ACRIS is a coordinating mechanism that brings together rangeland information from Australian Government, state and Northern Territory (NT) agencies and other sources.
-It has a Management Committee comprising representatives of Australian, state and NT governments and a management unit co-located with the Desert Knowledge CRC (Cooperative Research Centre) in Alice Springs.
-When fully functional, ACRIS should allow monitoring and other information reporting change in the rangelands to be widely disseminated amongst rangeland managers, advisers, administrators and those formulating policy.
+The Australian Collaborative Rangeland Information System (ACRIS) is a coordinating mechanism that brings together rangeland information from State, Northern Territory and Commonwealth agencies and other sources.
+ACRIS has a Management Committee comprising representatives of Australian and State/NT governments and a small Management Unit co-located with the Desert Knowledge Cooperative Research Centre (CRC) in Alice Springs.
+We report to the Audit Advisory Council on technical issues, and Natural Resource Programs and Policy Committee on issues of policy.